Optimally Guarding 2-Reflex Orthogonal Polyhedra by Reflex Edge Guards: Running time

-To conclude the chapter, we show how to efficiently compute guard positions matching the upper bounds given in Theorems~\ref{t4:2orthor} and~\ref{t4:2orthoe}.
+In this section, we show how to efficiently compute guard positions matching the upper bounds given in Theorems~\ref{t4:2orthor} and~\ref{t4:2orthoe}.
 Notice that both bounds refer to the very same construction, described in Section~\ref{s:3}.
 In the present section, we will merely translate such a construction into an algorithm that runs in $O(n \log n)$ time.

 Of course, to reason about running time, we have to specify how polyhedra are represented as data structures.
 We will assume that a polyhedron is stored as the array of its vertices, together with the array of its faces.
 Each face is a sequence of indices into the vertex array.
-The outer boundary of each face will be given in counterclockwise order with respect to a normal vector poiniting outward, while its holes will be given in clockwise order.
+The outer boundary of each face will be given in counterclockwise order with respect to a normal vector pointing outward, while its holes will be given in clockwise order.

 We assume that numbers expressing vertex coordinates, as well as indices into the vertex array, have constant size.
 Note that, in an orthogonal polyhedron, each vertex is shared by at most six faces.
-So, if an orthogonal polhedron has $n$ vertices, the size of its representation is $\Theta(n)$.
+So, if an orthogonal polyhedron has $n$ vertices, the size of its representation is $\Theta(n)$.
 Since the running time of our algorithm is given in big-oh notation, we do not have to make any distinction between the number of vertices and the size of the representation of a given orthogonal polyhedron.

-O'Rourke's algorithm for \emph{simple} orthogonal polygons, detailed in~\cite[Section~2.6]{art}, also runs in $O(n \log n)$ time.
+O'Rourke's algorithm for \emph{simple} orthogonal polygons, detailed in~\cite[Chapter~2.6]{art}, also runs in $O(n \log n)$ time.
 As observed by Urrutia in~\cite{urrutia2000}, it could be optimized to run in $O(n)$ time, if Chazelle's linear-time triangulation algorithm were used (see~\cite{chazelletriang}).
 Unfortunately, Urrutia's speedup is only applicable to orthogonal polygons without holes.

 In principle, we could rephrase O'Rourke's algorithm in the language of 2-reflex orthogonal polyhedra and obtain a new $O(n \log n)$ algorithm.
 However, four issues arise that require additional care: \begin{enumerate} \item O'Rourke's algorithm works on simply connected polygons, while our algorithm should be applied to polyhedra of any genus.